SAMY-ER/Protein-Structure-Prediction/README.md

 Knowing the outcome of the folding process in advance is one of the major challenges in Bioinformatics, and solving it would have important implications in several domains ranging form biochemistry to genetic engineering.

-For a more detailed description of the problem, the task formulation and the proposed solution, check out the [paper](https://github.com/SAMY-ER/Protein-Folding-Problem/blob/master/report/Protein%20Folding%20Problem%20-%20A%20Reinforcement%20Learning%20Approach.pdf) !
+For a more detailed description of the problem, the task formulation and the proposed solution, check out the accompanying [paper](https://github.com/SAMY-ER/Protein-Folding-Problem/blob/master/report/Protein%20Folding%20Problem%20-%20A%20Reinforcement%20Learning%20Approach.pdf) !

 ## Research Questions